By Rene Escobar

 The Aztecs finish the season at home with a split against Chandler-Gilbert.

-Freshman Mason Myhre closed out the season with a stellar performance, Myhre tossed a no-hitter, giving up 1 earned run with 11 strikeouts.
+Freshman Mason Myhre closed out the season with a stellar performance, Myhre tossed a no-hitter giving up one earned run with 11 strikeouts.

 Game 2: PCC 2, Chandler-Gilbert 4

-The Aztecs had the early lead, but Chandler-Gilbert answered back with runs in the second and fourth innings.
-The Aztecs’ season woes continued in the game as they left 9 runners on base for the game.
+The Aztecs had the early lead, but Chandler-Gilbert was poised and answered back with runs in both the 2nd and 4th innings.
+The Aztecs season woes continued in the game as they left nine runners on base for the game.

-The Aztecs have struggled all season to get runners home.
-Next season, however, the Aztecs have much to build on with a stout sophomore class the Aztecs are primed to get back to their winning ways.
+The Aztecs have struggled all season to get runners home, for next season the Aztecs have much to build on with a stout sophomore class the Aztecs are primed to get back to their winning ways.

 April 24.
 Game 1: PCC 1, Glendale CC 7

-Freshman Matthew Hackman hit a jack to cut into Glendale’s lead, but the Gauchos’ bats travel well, scoring runs in the third and fifth.
+Freshman Matthew Hackman hit a jack to cut into Glendale’s lead but the Gachos bats travel well, scoring runs in the third and fifth.

-Freshman Michael Wong took the loss on the mound as he tossed three innings, allowing 1 earned run on 5 hits with 3 strikeouts.
+Freshman Michael Wong took the loss on the mound as he tossed three innings, allowing one earned run, on five hits with three strikeouts.

 Game 2: PCC 1, Glendale CC 6

-The Aztecs dismantled in the second game of the doubleheader as the Aztecs surrendered a tie game allowing 2 runs in the eighth and 3 in the ninth, Assistant Coach Mike Espinoza said, “We shut down we got into trouble and we stopped playing.”
+The Aztecs dismantled in the second game of the double header as the Aztecs surrendered a tie game allowing two runs in the eighth and three in the ninth, Assistant Coach Mike Espinoza said, “We shut down we got into trouble and we stopped playing.”

-Freshman Michael Wong went 2 for 3, while sophomore Jose Contreras started the game and tossed seven solid innings giving up zero earned runs on 7 hits with 7 strikeouts and 1 walk on 99 pitches.
+Freshman Michael Wong went 2 for 3, Sophomore Jose Contreras started the game and tossed seven solid innings giving up zero earned runs on seven hits with seven strikeouts and one walk on 99 pitches.

 April 17.
 Game 1: PCC 0, Paradise Valley 1

-The Aztecs got their hearts broken at Paradise with an error committed to score the only run of the game in the eighth inning.
+The Aztecs got their hearts broken at Paradise with an error committed scoring the only run of the game in the eighth inning.

-It’s was not a day for remembrance for the Aztecs as they left 7 runners on base for the game.
-The defense also committed 4 errors for the game.
+Is was not a day for remembrance for the Aztecs as they left 7 runners on base for the game,. he defense also committed 4 errors for the game.

-Freshman Michael Wong started the game and threw a shutout inning, giving up 2 hits with 3 strikeouts.
+Freshman Michael Wong started the game and threw a shutout innings giving up 2 hits with 3 strikeouts.

 Game 2: PCC 5, Paradise Valley 3

-Sophomore Jose Contreras threw 5⅓ innings, allowing 2 earned runs on 4 hits and 7 strikeouts.
+Sophomore Jose Contreras threw 5⅓ 3 -, allowing 2 earned runs on 4 hits and 7 strikeouts.

 April 21.
 Game 1: PCC 0, Phoenix College 9

-The Aztecs’ offense was shut down by Phoenix College at home.
-The Aztecs had 5 hits for the game.
-The offense was at a standstill and unable to get a runner past second.
+The Aztecs offence was completely shut down by Phoenix College at home.
+The Aztecs had 5hits for the game.
+The offense was at a stand-still unable to advance a runner past second base.

-Freshman Mason Myhre pitched 1⅓ inning, allowing 2 earned runs on 2 hits with 3 strikeouts.
+Freshman Mason Myhre pitched 1⅓ innings allowing two earned runs on 2 hits with 3strikeouts.

 Game 2: PCC 5, Phoenix College 13